trinker/dplyr_in_a_nutshell/README.md

 subset           |  filter & select  | filter rows & select columns
-transform        |  mutate           | operate with columns not yet created split            |  group_by         | splits without cutting lapply + do.call |  summarise        | apply and join in a single bound order + with     |  arrange          | "I only have to specify dataframe once?"
+transform        |  mutate           | operate with columns not yet created split            |  group_by         | splits without cutting lapply + do.call |  summarise        | apply and bind in a single bound order + with     |  arrange          | "I only have to specify dataframe once?"

 ### Chaining